 Despite the word creative, this skill isn’t necessarily about being an artist.
 Creative thinking allows you to see beyond the possibilities of your world as you know it and set new goals and ambitions for the rest of your life.
 By adding creative thinking to your toolbox in life skills training, new paths in life may open up for you.

 Unfortunately, disappointment and loss are inevitable throughout the course of a life.
-Resilience is a life skill that teaches you how to rebound and recovery in a healthy manner from such sadness.
+Resilience is a life skill that teaches you how to rebound and recover in a healthy manner from such sadness.
 You will feel negative emotions, anger, grief, and anxiety, but with resilience, you can recognize and deal with it in more positive ways.

 Self-care is not just a modern buzzword but an essential life skill to ensure mental and physical well-being.
 When you first begin your new life of sobriety, self-care measures can start small.
 These steps can include: